hpcaitech/ColossalAI/applications/Chat/examples/community/README.md

 ---
 We are thrilled to announce the latest updates to ColossalChat, an open-source solution for cloning ChatGPT with a complete RLHF (Reinforcement Learning with Human Feedback) pipeline.

 As Colossal-AI undergoes major updates, we are actively maintaining ColossalChat to stay aligned with the project's progress.
-With the introduction of Community-driven Pipelines, we aim to create a collaborative platform for developers to contribute exotic features built on top of ColossalChat.
+With the introduction of Community-driven example, we aim to create a collaborative platform for developers to contribute exotic features built on top of ColossalChat.

 ## Community Example